psalm/psalm.dev/inline/psalm-3-and-a-half.md

 Recently some of those third-party packages have started to incorporate Psalm assertions and `@template` annotations into their own codebases, removing the need for a separate plugin to understand the codebase.

 [PHPUnit](https://github.com/sebastianbergmann/phpunit) recently added [Psalm assertion annotations](https://psalm.dev/docs/annotating_code/adding_assertions/) to its `TestCase::assertXXX` methods, and Doctrine has added `@template` annotations to its [collections framework](https://github.com/doctrine/collections).
-There’s also an effort underway to bring Psalm assertions to [webmozart/assert](https://github.com/webmozart/assert).
+There’s also an effort underway to bring Psalm assertions to [webmozart/assert](https://github.com/webmozart/assert) **Edit** the library now includes them!

 ----